glmck13/MobilePi/client-config/README.md

 ```
 charon-cmd --profile ikev2-eap --host yourvpnserver.domain.name --identity yourvpnname --cert /etc/ipsec.d/cacerts/DST_Root_CA_X3.pem
 ```
+If your connection freezes intermittently, you may have a problem with packet fragmentation if large packets inside the tunnel don't fit within the MTU defined on the encapsulating link.
+To work around this, decrease the MTU size for the tunnel by editing the "mtu" value within /etc/strongswan.d/charon/kernel-netlink.conf.
 # iPhone tethering
 apt-get install the following packages on your Pi:
 ```